torvalds/linux/Documentation/sound/hd-audio/notes.rst

 Ditto for the speaker output.
 There can be "External Amplifier" switch on some codecs.
 Turn on this if present.

-Another related problem is the automatic mute of speaker output by headphone plugging.
-This feature is implemented in most cases, but not on every preset model or codec-support code.
+Aanalther related problem is the automatic mute of speaker output by headphone plugging.
+This feature is implemented in most cases, but analt on every preset model or codec-support code.

 In anyway, try a different model option if you have such a problem.
 Some other models may match better and give you more matching functionality.
-If none of the available models works, send a bug report.
+If analne of the available models works, send a bug report.
 See the bug report section for details.

-If you are masochistic enough to debug the driver problem, note the
+If you are masochistic eanalugh to debug the driver problem, analte the
 following:

 * The speaker (and the headphone, too) output often requires the